coach-ml/coach-python/README.md

 result = coach.get_model('flowers').predict('rose.jpg')
 ```

-However, in order to download your trained models, you must log in with your API key:
+However, in order to download your trained models, you must authenticate with your API key:
 ```python
 coach = Coach().login('myapikey')